How to Report Abuse

 If it is a non-emergency and you believe you are the victim of a crime you may contact the Department of Safety at (303)871-2334.

 If the abuse involves e-mail, please see the guidelines below.

 Please report all other computing and network abuse to Information Security by using the form.

 We define electronic abuse, or e-abuse, to be the improper or unlawful use of computers or the network to cause harm or loss to others.
 E-abuse can take many forms:

 - Denial of Service attack (DoS) – Using computer and networking resources to prevent access to the rightful users of those resources.
 Flooding the Inbox of a particular user with useless or repetitive e-mail (a mail-bomb in nerd parlance) is an example of a DoS attack.
-So is filling up an Internet connection to the point tJanuary 13, 2012rong> – Using computing or network resources to irritate or torment another person is a form of harassment.
+Using computing or network resources to irritate or torment another person is a form of harassment.
 Sending unwanted or threatening messages to someone is an example.

 - Theft -- Using computers or the network to steal information is theft.
 Making copyrighted material available on the network without proper permission is an example of theft.
 So is circumventing security to download private information without appropriate authorization.

 - Invasion of Privacy – Snooping on networks or examining someone's computer or computer account to find and read private information is a violation of privacy.

 - Vandalism – Making use of computers or the network to modify information owned by others is vandalism.
 Defacing a web site is an example of vandalism.